 Raid Boss Training

 An optimal Raid Boss Terry amiibo is actually quite similar to how you’d play Terry in competitive matches (human-versus-human games, that is).
 Compared to the training strategy listed above, Raid Boss Terry FPs should rely less on smash attacks and even more heavily on combos.
 Since you’re training your FP to fight human opponents, you’re free to dash and jump around as often as you’d like.
-You should still keep Terry on-stage, though, as his recovery is highly exploitable.
+You should still keep Terry on-stage, though, as his recovery is still highly exploitable.
 Especially by humans!
 Here are all the moves you should attack with:

 Don’t use up tilt or down air, as they serve no purpose for a Raid Boss.
-Try your best to avoid using or being hit by Crack Shoot, as Terry’s AI can occasionally go overboard with spamming it.
-We discussed this last section, but just in case you didn’t read it, here’s a quick recap: Terry’s AI automatically learns to use its Super Special Moves by the time it reaches Level 43.
-This means you don’t have to use them during training if you don’t want to.
+Crack Shoot works well against other FPs, but not so much against human players; Terry’s AI may spam the move, so try not to go overboard with it.
+We discussed this in the last section, but just in case you didn’t read it, here’s a quick recap: Terry’s AI automatically learns to use its Super Special Moves by the time it reaches Level 43.
+This means you don’t have to use them if you don’t want to.
 If you find that your FP is at max level and is not using them, feel free to set yourself at high handicap and jump into a match where you use nothing but Power Geyser and Buster Wolf.